anishh15/intelligent-content-moderation/README.md

 **Frontend**

-* React.js for UI components
+* React 19 for UI components
 * Recharts for data visualization
 * Axios for API communication

 **Deployment**

+* Docker with multi-stage builds
-* Docker containerization
+* Docker Compose for local development
-* AWS ECS/Fargate deployment ready
+* nginx for frontend static serving and API proxy

 ## System Requirements